2023 President’s Forum on Health Disparities:

 The Forum provides a unique opportunity for health disparities researchers and students to share their findings, make connections and develop projects through interaction and engagement with like-minded faculty, as well as practitioners and community members.
-In addition to hearing our keynote speaker’s address, you will have the opportunity to participate in one of three concurrent afternoon panel discussions.
-This year’s topics include Environmental Health Disparities; Maternal Health Disparities; and Health Communication, Digital Divide, and Messaging.
-Panels will include both practitioners and faculty researchers.
+In addition the keynote speaker’s address, the forum featured an afternoon panel discussion on Community Engaged Research.
+The panel included both faculty researchers and community organizations.